 The College maintains a defined contribution retirement plan, the "Lafayette College Retirement Plan" or the "Plan," which covers substantially all eligible employees.
 The Plan qualifies under Section 403(b) of the Internal Revenue Code and is subject to the provisions of the Employee Retirement Income Security Act of 1974.
-The College contributes approximately 9.5% of full-time employees' base salary and 8% of eligible part-time employees' base salary.
-Effective July 1, 2020, the Plan was amended to suspend the College contribution and the mandatory employee contribution for all participants (other than those participants who are covered by a collective bargaining agreement) for the period commencing on July 1, 2020 and ending on June 30, 2021.
-The College contribution was reinstated April 1, 2021.
+The College contributes between 8% and 9.5% of full-time employees' base salary and 8% of eligible part-time employees' base salary.
 The Plan is funded currently.
-The College's contributions to the Plan for the years ended June 30, 2022 and 2021 amounted to \$6,237 and \$1,758, respectively.
+The College's contributions to the Plan for the years ended June 30, 2023 and 2022 amounted to \$6,404 and \$6,237, respectively.